LBRYFoundation/Awesome-LBRY/README.md

      - A Python script to delete files from your LBRY Library on a per-channel basis
      - Estimate your LBRY seeding ratio with this little Python script
 - [LBRYFileUploader](https://github.com/Blanxs/LBRYFileUploader) - Java based mass file uploader for LBRY.
-- [lbry_discord_repost_bot](https://github.com/neofutur/lbry_discord_repost_bot) - Discord bot to post new uploads on a LBRY channel to a specific discord channel.
 - [lbry-cloner](https://github.com/johndoe0039/lbry-cloner) - This program downloads videos from YouTube and uploades them to LBRY.
 - [lbry-resigner](https://github.com/nikooo777/lbry-resigner) - Tool to resign streams with an existing channel [lbry-resigner tutorial](https://odysee.com/@LBRYClass:f/odysee-resigner:b)
 - [blogchain](https://github.com/lyoshenka/blogchain) - Blogging with LBRY and Gatsby.
 - [lbry-trending-algos](https://github.com/eggplantbren/lbry-trending-algos) - Various LBRY trending algorithms by Brendon Brewer.
 - [better-lbry-resolver](https://github.com/LavRadis/better-lbry-resolver) - Simple tool to easily resolve LBRY network claims to get the associated metadata.
 - [Wordpress LBRY sync](https://odysee.com/@tuxfoo:e/wordpress-sync:3) - Syncing LBRY content to a Wordpress blog.
-- [LBRY on Kodi](https://github.com/stellartux/plugin.video.lbry) - This is a Kodi addon for allowing access to the Lbry network.

 ## Analytics
 - [LBRYnomics](https://lbrynomics.com/) - A website with tons of data on the top channels on the LBRY protocol, general data widgets and graphs.